 “Collaboration and transparency and, ultimately, a commitment to work together to solve the issues will be key,” says Gareth Prowse.

-However, Chief Sustainability Officer for the chemical tank owner Odfjell SE, Øistein Jenson, cautioned against waiting for more developments before taking steps on emissions reductions.
+However, Chief Sustainability Officer for the chemical tank owner Odfjell SE, Øistein Jenson, cautioned against waiting for more developments before taking steps on GHG emissions reductions.
 “Good intentions can become an enemy,” he said.
 “Instead of doing what you can do today with what you have available, you’re waiting for this fantastic solution to solve your problems long term.
 That won’t happen.
 You need to do what you can today”.

 Subscribe to the Beyond the Box podcast on Spotify or Apple Podcasts.